 Even in Western cultures where mental health services are openly discussed and available, stigma is a substantial barrier to asking for help.

 This is alarming because depression during pregnancy or the first year postpartum in the United States is twice as common as gestational diabetes.
-And perinatal mood and anxiety disorders (PMADs) are the number one medical complication related to childbearing.
+And perinatal mood and anxiety disorders (PMADs) are the

 “Some may say the rates of PMAD are increasing, but evidence for that can be iffy; it is more likely that we are doing a better job identifying those with PMAD,” says psychologist Dr. Catherine Monk, joint professor of medical psychology in the departments of psychiatry and obstetrics and gynecology at Columbia University Medical Center.
 Maternal suicide rates are climbing, however, and may be far higher than currently calculated.